atanastrpceski/designpatterns-csharp/README.md

 	- State:	A patern in which the object's behavior is determined by its state.
 An object transitions from one state to another.
 				(something needs to trigger the transition).
-				State pattern can be recognized by methods that change their behavior depending on the objectsí state, controlled externally.
+				State pattern can be recognized by methods that change their behavior depending on the objects‚Äô state, controlled externally.

 	- Chain of Responsibility:	A chain of components who all get a chance to process a command or a query.
 Optionally having